PadmanabhanSaravanan/AmazonWebService/README.md

 * Security groups are stateful, i.e., if you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again.

 ![image security-group](image/security-group.png)

+### **Status check types**

+When it comes to monitoring the health and status of your Amazon EC2 instances, there are two types of status checks that are performed:

+* **System Status Checks**: These checks monitor the underlying infrastructure that supports your EC2 instances.
+They ensure that the systems essential for the instances to operate properly are functioning correctly.
+System status checks include monitoring components such as power, network connectivity, and hardware issues of the underlying host server.

+* **Instance Status Checks**: These checks monitor the software and operating system running on your EC2 instances.
+They ensure that the instances are responsive and running as expected.
+Instance status checks include monitoring components such as system and software issues, improper configurations, and application-level issues.

+Both system status checks and instance status checks are performed automatically by AWS on a regular basis.
+The checks help identify any potential issues or problems with your instances and allow you to take appropriate action to resolve them.

+You can view the status checks for your instances in the AWS Management Console, CLI, or programmatically using the AWS SDKs.
+When a status check fails, it indicates that there may be an issue with your instance, and you should investigate and troubleshoot accordingly.

+Monitoring the status checks of your EC2 instances is essential for ensuring the overall health and availability of your infrastructure.
+By promptly addressing any issues identified through the status checks, you can maintain the reliability and performance of your EC2 instances.